Step 1: Getting Started Upgrading Cloudera Manager

 You may be required to upgrade the operating system before upgrading.
 See Operating System Requirements to determine operating system support for the version of Cloudera Manager you are upgrading to.
 Depending on the support, you may need to upgrade the operating system.

-are upgrading to Cloudera Manager and CDH version 6.1 and higher,
+are upgrading to Cloudera Manager and CDP Private Cloud Base 7.1.1

-you can choose to install OpenJDK 1.8 instead of the Oracle
+and higher, you can choose to install OpenJDK 1.8 instead of the

 - Manually install the Oracle JDK or OpenJDK on all hosts.